cjohansen/portfolio/README.md

-You can take the Portfolio UI for a spin by cloning this repo, starting figwheel, and then checking out [http://localhost:5995](http://localhost:5995), which will show you all the scenes defined in [./sample/src/portfolio](the sample project).
+You can take the Portfolio UI for a spin by cloning this repo, starting figwheel, and then checking out [http://localhost:5995](http://localhost:5995), which will show you all the scenes defined in [the sample project](./sample/src/portfolio).
 There are also some scenes in the "mirror" build, which demonstrates some of Portfolio's own UI components, available at [http://localhost:5995/mirror.html](http://localhost:5995/mirror.html).

 ## Disabling Portfolio in production